 The Student Services Centre will be your contact point for administrative questions throughout your student journey, from fees, immigration and student cards through to exams and graduation.

 Our peer mentor schemes are led by students, for students.
 Peer mentors are higher-year students on the same degree programme as you.
 Since they’ve already been a student at Manchester for at least a year, they should be able to help you with anything you might be worried or unsure about.

 We understand that some students may be studying alongside other responsibilities.
-Our Students’ Union offers support, advice and networking for student parents and student carers, as well as for students living at home.
+Our Students’ Union offers support, advice and networking for students living in halls as well as for students living at home.